Syed1811/Rock_Paper_Sissor/README.md

 # Rock Paper Scissors Game

 This project is a simple web-based Rock Paper Scissors game.
-Players can choose between Rock, Paper, or Scissors, and compete against the computer.
+Players can choose between Rock, Paper, or Scissors and compete against the computer.
 The game keeps track of the scores and displays the result of each round.

 ## How to Play

-1. Open the game by visiting [this link](https://syed1811.github.io/Rock_Paper_Sissor/).
+1. Open the game by visiting [rock-paper-sissor.netlify.app](https://rock-paper-sissor.netlify.app/).
 2. On the game interface, make your call by selecting one of the options: Rock, Paper, or Scissors.
 3. Click the "Play" button to submit your choice.
 4. The computer will randomly generate its call.